Hurricane Jova (2011): Impact

-Nine people were killed by the storm, and six people were injured.
+In Mexico, nine people were killed by Hurricane Jova, and an additional six people were injured.
 A 71-year-old woman drowned in Colima after a strong current swept away the car in which she and her son were riding.
-Flooding washed out a bridge and destroyed stretches of highways leading out of Manzanillo, while strong winds damaged transmission cables and billboards in the city.
-In the neighboring state of Jalisco, a mudslide in the town of Cihuatlan killing a 21-year-old woman and her daughter and destroyed their home.
-A body of a man swept away by floodwaters was also found in a river.
+In the neighboring state of Jalisco, a mudslide in the town of Cihuatlan killed a 21-year-old woman and her daughter, simultaneously destroying their home.
+The body of a man swept away by floodwaters was also found in a river.
 In the town of Tomatlán, a man and a teenage boy died after heavy rain caused their house to collapse in on them.

-Several roads were damaged by the storm and landslides and flooding blocked three main highways connecting cities in Jalisco and Colima states.
+Flooding washed out a bridge and destroyed stretches of highways leading out of Manzanillo, while strong winds damaged transmission cables and billboards across the city.
 Power outages that resulted due to Jova affected 107,000 electricity customers.
+Several roads were damaged by the storm, and landslides and flooding blocked three main highways connecting cities in Jalisco and Colima.

-Throughout Jalisco, losses from Jova reached MX$1.3 billion (US$96 million) and roughly 46,280 people were affected.
+Throughout Jalisco, losses from Jova reached MX$1.3 billion (US$96 million) and roughly 46,280 people were affected by the storm.
 In Colima, preliminary losses to the tourism industry were estimated at 170 million pesos (US$13 million).
 Infrastructural damage from the storm in Colima reached 1.283 billion pesos (US$94.87 million).